CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Do not strive for perfect notes.
 That will slow you down.
 Besides, what is perfect?

+## Graph Paper

+Graph paper can help you practice correct sizing, especially for horizontal lines.
+It can also backfire and make you try to be too perfect.

+Consider using it for copying at first a precision drills when needed, but not as a regular practice.

 ## Four Column Method for Copying

 This method works well while you are at the copying stage, and later for penmanship practice, or if you cannot take dictation.
 It also helps you build hand speed separate from brain speed.